Advice for Editors

 Editors have responsibilities to their readers and to their contributors.
-If you are dreaming of becoming captain of your own literary vessel, consider whether you'll be able to meet deadlines and respond to (possibly hundreds of) submissions in a timely and polite fashion.
+If you are dreaming of becoming captain of your own literary vessel, consider whether you'll be able to meet deadlines and respond to possibly hundreds (or even thousands) of submissions in a timely and polite fashion.
 Also, do you have the skills to present a polished package — a nice-looking website and/or a well-designed print publication?
 This is the second reason why we've seen projects fail: They seem amateurish.
 (We've seen some with typos in every single sentence on their about page.
 Truly.)

 Titles are important.